 Top Social Media Sites for Business: WhatsApp

-WhatsApp, a pun on the phrase “what’s up”, is another new addition to the Top Social Media Sites for Business list.
-It’s actually now the leader in most of the world, with 1.5 billion monthly active users.
+WhatsApp, a pun on the phrase “what’s up,” is another new addition to the Top Social Media Sites for Business list.
+It’s actually now the leader in most of the world, with 2.78 billion monthly active users.
 Seriously, that magnitude of market penetration cannot be ignored.

-WhatApp has versious for iPhone, Adroid, Windows, and even the Nokia S40.
-It’s the prefered alternative to SMS messaging in 109 countries–56% of the world, and that number continues to grow.
+WhatsApp has versions for iPhone, Android, Windows, and even the Nokia S40.
+It’s the preferred alternative to SMS messaging in 109 countries–56% of the world, and that number continues to grow.

-At this time, WhatsApp doesn’t sell adspace or have any business-specific features, yet, so you’ll have to get creative with your marketing approach.
+Currently, WhatsApp doesn’t sell ad space or have any business-specific features yet, so you’ll have to get creative with your marketing approach.

-The most innovative marketing technique we’ve seen so far was by Absolut Vodka:
+The most innovative marketing technique we’ve seen so far was Absolut Vodka.